Clay-6/WhatYouMean/README.md

 ### Prebuilt Binary

-Download the [latest release from GitHub](https://github.com/Clay-6/WhatYouMean) & move the executable to a directory on your `PATH`.
-Currently, only Windows binaries are distributed.
+Download the [latest release from GitHub](https://github.com/Clay-6/WhatYouMean) & exctract the executable to a directory on your `PATH`.

 ## Building From Source